 Please discuss re-test eligibility with a test proctor after you have received your results.

-The Reading Comprehension test has 20 questions about the ideas in a reading passage, applying the information, and drawing inferences from a passage.
-The test also has questions that deal with the relationship between two sentences.
-This test will determine whether you must take developmental reading courses (RDG-087, RDG-093) or whether your reading skills are at the college level.
+The Reading test contains questions about the ideas in a reading passage, applying the information, and drawing inferences from a passage.
+This test will determine whether you must take developmental study skills courses (ILS-093 and ILS 093L) or whether your reading skills are at the college level.

 The Math test includes 1 to 2 different sections.
 The arithmetic test will gauge your basic math skills (fractions, decimals, etc).
-The Elementary Algebra test focuses on basic algebra functions.
-The College Level Math test deals with more advanced algebraic functions.
+The Quantitative Reasoning, Algebra and Statistics section focuses on basic algebra and statistics functions.
+The Advanced Algebra and Functions test deals with more advanced algebraic functions.
 Each section is multiple choice and not timed.
 You will be allowed scrap paper and the on-screen calculator.

 The WritePlacer test asks examinees to provide a writing sample in